bolsote/browner/README.rst

 About
 =====
-This web application is a simple multiuser tasklist, developed to demonstrate how to quickly develop applications with Django and MongoDB.
+This web application is a simple multiuser tasklist, developed to demonstrate how to quickly develop applications using Django and MongoDB.

 Dependencies
 ============